KittyGiraudel/sass-guidelines/index.md

 # About Sass

+This is how [Sass][sass] describes itself in its [documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html):

 > Sass is an extension of CSS that adds power and elegance to the basic language.

-This is how [Sass][sass] describes itself in its [documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html).
 Sass' ultimate objective is to fix CSS flaws.
-CSS, as we all know, is not the best language in the world.
+CSS, as we all know, is not the best language in the world <sup>[citation needed]</sup>.
 While very simple to learn, it can quickly get quite messy, especially on large projects.

 This is where Sass comes in, as a meta-language, to improve CSS syntax in order to provide extra features and handy tools.
 Meanwhile, Sass wants to be conservative regarding CSS language.